rjust/defects4j/framework/bug-mining/Patch-Minimization-Guide.md

         ```

 4. __Code extracted into a local variable__
-    Code extracted into a local variable should be removed from the minimized patch __if and only if__ it does not generate any new compiler warnings.
+    Code extracted into a local variable should be removed from the minimized patch __if and only if__ the change does not generate any new compiler warnings.

-    * Example: The two if statements are sementically equivalent.
-Since the change does not affect functionalities at all, the declaration and use of the variable `includeProperty` can be removed from the patch.
+    * Example 1: The two `if` statements are sementically equivalent.
+Since the change does not affect functionality at all, the declaration and use of the variable `includeProperty` can be removed from the patch.
 	    * Non-minimized:
             ```diff
             -      if (getInclude() != null && key.equalsIgnoreCase(getInclude()))